 Tax return forms

-Two versions of the standard tax return form can be used for filing — the 1040 and the 1040-SR. The 1040-SR (SR for “senior”) is for those born before January 2, 1955.
+Two versions of the standard tax return form can be used for filing — the 1040 and the 1040-SR. The 1040-SR (SR for “senior”) is for those age 65 and older.
 Everyone else must use the 1040.
 (The IRS has retired all other 1040 forms.)
 If you’re filing taxes on your own, there’s an instruction booklet for both forms that includes information on other documents you’ll need to complete, depending on your circumstances.
 Here are some of the most common documents you’ll need to gather, so that you or a preparer can map out next steps in completing your return:

 Income tax forms